-- Patients with severe infections such as sepsis, abscesses, tuberculosis and opportunistic infections (see 7 WARNINGS AND PRECAUTIONS, Risk of Infections). - Patients with moderate or severe (NYHA Class III/IV) congestive heart failure (see 7 WARNINGS AND PRECAUTIONS, Cardiovascular and 8 ADVERSE REACTIONS, 8.2 Clinical Trial Adverse Reactions, Congestive Heart Failure). - Patients with a history of hypersensitivity to infliximab for injection, to other murine proteins, or to any ingredient in the formulation, including any non-medicinal ingredient, or component of the container.
-For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND PACKAGING.
+- Patients with severe infections such as sepsis, abscesses, tuberculosis and opportunistic infections (see 7 WARNINGS AND PRECAUTIONS, General, Risk of Infections) - Patients with moderate or severe (NYHA Class III/IV) congestive heart failure (see 7 WARNINGS AND PRECAUTIONS, Cardiovascular and 8.2 Clinical Trial Adverse Reactions, Congestive Heart Failure). - Patients with history of hypersensitivity to infliximab, to other murine proteins, or to any of the excipients.
+For a complete listing, see 6 DOSAGE FORMS, STRENGTHS, COMPOSITION AND

+PACKAGING.